MartinKalema/clean-architecture-ddd-python/README.md

 # Clean Architecture & DDD in Python

-A production-grade implementation of **Clean Architecture** and **Domain-Driven Design (DDD)** principles in Python.
+A production-grade implementation of **Clean Architecture**, **Domain-Driven Design (DDD)**, and **CQRS** principles in Python.
 This project demonstrates enterprise patterns for building scalable, maintainable, and resilient backend applications.

 ## Architecture Overview